ibtriz/ibtriz/README.md

 #

-I'm a Junior Software Quality Engineer and QA enthusiast with a passion for test automation and continuous improvement.
-Currently, I'm a Business Analytics Intern at [Itaú](https://www.linkedin.com/company/itauusa/about/).
+I'm a Junior Software Quality Engineer with a passion for automation and continuous improvement.
+Currently, I'm a Business Analytics Intern @ [Itaú](https://www.linkedin.com/company/itauusa/about/).

 ### <img align="left" alt="Gif of the little star from Mario's games, using as a topic ponctuation" height="30" src="img/png/blue_luma__super_mario_galaxy__png_by_sylvanbey_dfwxwsw-pre.png">About Me